-Owusua is a post-doctoral scholar at the Mary Ann Swetland Center for Environmental Health at Case Western Reserve University (CWRU).
-Owusua holds a PhD in Spatially Integrated Social Sciences from the University of Toledo.
-She obtained her Master’s degree in Urban Studies from Minnesota State University, Mankato and a Bachelor’s degree in Development Planning from the Kwame Nkrumah University of Science and Technology, Ghana.
-Her dissertation project focused on modeling the relationship between the Great Recession (2007-2008) and inter-county migration in the United States using spatial dynamic model (SDM).
+Owusua is a Research Scientist at the Mary Ann Swetland Center for Environmental Health at Case Western Reserve University (CWRU).
+She holds a PhD in Spatially Integrated Social Sciences from the University of Toledo (UT), a Master of Art in Urban Studies, Graduate certificates in Urban Planning and Land Use Management from Minnesota State University (MSU) and a Bachelor of Science in Development Planning from the Kwame Nkrumah University of Science and Technology, Ghana.

 Dr. Yamoah is socio-spatial scientist with expertise in Geographic Information Science (GISc), qualitative and quantitative research methodologies.
 Her research agenda is an amalgamation of three interrelated themes: Food systems and Health Disparities, Geospatial Analysis for Community development, and COVID-19 and Community Health.
 Her current projects focus on the use of geospatial technologies, qualitative interviews, photo elicitation and community engaged systems-level interventions to promote equitable food systems and food sovereignty in the city of Cleveland, Ohio.

 Owusua served as a postdoctoral scholar at the Swetland Center prior to this position.
 As a postdoc, Owusua contributed to a team science approach through regular interaction with investigators, community partners, and other research staff.
 She led the Food Security and COVID-19 study and the focus group component of the Ohio Child Care study.
 She has also been involved in other impactful studies that involved interaction with community partners/stakeholders both in the United States and Ghana.